-- Inspect for loose mounting hardware.
-Tighten any loose hardware. - Inspect for cracked or broken welds.
+• Inspect for loose mounting hardware.
+Tighten any loose hardware.

+- Inspect for cracked or broken welds.
 Do not operate the crane if a critical weld is cracked or broken until the weld is repaired.
-Contact your distributor for repair procedures for critical welds. - Inspect for missing or unreadable warning decals.
+Contact your Grove dealer. - Inspect for missing or unreadable warning decals.
 Replace if necessary. - Inspect for excessive rust or corrosion on crane structure and booms.
 Paint any areas with excessive rust or corrosion. - Inspect for missing items.
 Replace if necessary. - Inspect the crane for any damage that might inhibit safe operation of the crane.
 Repair any damage.

-Test the Rated Capacity Limiter (Option)
+Testing the Rated Capacity Limiter (Optional)

-Refer to the Rated Capacity Limiter manual furnished with this crane and test the indicator according to instructions in the manual.
+See the Rated Capacity Limiter Manual furnished with this crane and test the indicator according to instructions in the manual.